nigeltc/rogueday/README.md

 2. BaseAI is an Action?
 Really?
 3. These changes broke my code quite badly.
 The loop looking for other entities blocking the path in get\_path\_to() needs modification.

+### Part 8

+1. The exception catching seems to destroy the whole class hierarchy!
+2. We don't get to the inventory system until about a third of the way in.